 The aim is to provide theories, representation models and computational methods which are essential for image and video understanding.
 Research ranges from image processing (filtering, feature extraction, reflection modeling, and photometry), invariants (color, descriptors, scene), image understanding (physics‐based, probabilistic), object recognition (classification and detection) to activity recognition with a focus on human‐behavior (eye tracking, facial expression, head pose, age and gender).

-CV positions itself in the research theme AI with clear links to Data Science and People, Science & Technology.
+CV positions itself in the research theme AI with clear links to Data Science and People, Society & Technology.

 Shaping the Future of Digital Life